The Kaleidoscope — Family Healing Retreat | The Cocoon | Lake Atitlán, Guatemala

 Imagine a place where your family can step away from the noise of life... a place where each person is met with care, where no one has to perform wellness, and where healing is allowed to look human.

-The Kaleidoscope is more than a retreat.
-It is a living family container for reconnection, repair, and presence.
+The Kaleidoscope is more than a retreat, and more than a family trip.
+It is a living family container for reconnection, repair, cultural immersion, and presence.
 A place where adults can step out of old patterns long enough to see more clearly, where children are welcomed as they are, and where family life is held with more compassion than pressure.

 Your family arrives to your own private casita on the shores of Lake Atitlán.
 Four families, each with their own space, each part of one shared container.
-There is room here for laughter, tears, rest, tenderness, sibling moments, slow mornings, and the kinds of shifts a family may only recognize once they return home.
+There is room here for laughter, tears, rest, tenderness, sibling moments, slow mornings, market walks, weaving, food, language, and the kinds of shifts a family may only recognize once they return home.

 The Kaleidoscope welcomes modern families in many forms, including blended families, families in transition, and families still finding their rhythm together.